Grashaum/EF-Informatik/docs/Netzwerke/apis.md

 ### Polling
 Polling is a way to keep the client updated about what is happening on the website or with the data they requested.
 The more frequently the client makes requests (polls), the closer the client gets to real-time communication.

+An API defines endpoints so the https so they lead the client to the right address.